Understanding Local Law 97

 Optimize Building Energy Systems

 As we near phase 1 of LL 97, building owners must take action.
-Whether that action is in reducing energy costs or working to limit emissions for phase 2, one of the most important places to retrofit and implement new technology will be within a cooling system.
-Cooling systems are difficult to optimize based on weather and load, but with the help of machine learning and artificial intelligence, it can be much easier.
+Whether that action is in reducing energy costs or working to limit emissions for phase 2, one of the most important places to retrofit and implement new technology will be the HVAC system.
+HVAC systems are difficult to optimize based on weather and load, but with the help of machine learning and artificial intelligence, it can be much easier.

 Interested in understanding how machine learning can help you comply with Local Law 97?